weatherlink/v2-api/_pages/index.md

 The WeatherLink v2 API can be used to access weather station metadata and weather observation data for WeatherLink.com connected weather stations that you have access to.

+In order to access a station via the WeatherLink v2 API the station must meet one of the following criteria:

+1. You own the station under your WeatherLink account.
+1. You don't own the station but it was shared to your WeatherLink account.
+If the station was shared as a Basic level share then the share must have been made by the station owner
+1. You don't own the station but it is a publicly visible station and you purchased a Pro or Pro+ upgrade and applied it to that station to give yourself increased access to the station's data.

 <!--
 <div class="notice--success">
 <h4>API Update</h4>